Editor’s Note: This marketing infographic is part of our 25 part series.

 This is an effective way to give your visitors what they’re looking for in the form of a blog post as part of your SEO content marketing and PPC efforts… all while building backlinks at a quicker pace than organic search. #win

 For example, this gifographic blog post that you’re ready right now is part of our own PPC campaign.
-Here’s our AdWords ad:
+Here’s our Google Ads promotion:

 Here’s where the ad redirects to: